azend/markdown-instasite/INSTALL.md

 4. Run `./build.sh` to build your site

-5. Edit the `.htaccess` file to rewrite all incoming requests to inside your `build` directory
+5. Edit the provided `.htaccess` file to rewrite all incoming requests to inside your `build/` directory